 Recommended: 60% or higher in Science 10.
 A strong background in Math and successful completion of Math 10 is strongly recommended as well.
 This course builds on chemistry concepts introduced in junior high science and Science 10.
-Students will learn about the properties of matter and chemical reactions through four units of study.

-- Unit 1: Focuses on the diversity of matter and the nature of chemical bonding. - Unit 2: Deals specifically with gases as a form of matter and their unique properties. - Unit 3: Deals with solutions and acids and bases. - Unit 4: Deals with qualitative and quantitative relationships in chemical reactions.
+Students will learn about the properties of matter and chemical reactions through 4 units of study.
+Unit 1 focuses on the diversity of matter and the nature of chemical bonding.
+Unit 2 deals specifically with gases as a form of matter and their unique properties.
+Unit 3 deals with solutions and acids and bases, while Unit 4 deals with qualitative and quantitative relationships in chemical reactions.
 Much of the problem solving in this course requires the use of algebraic equations, therefore a strong background in mathematics is essential for success.